EffectOrientedProgramming/book/Chapters/04_Configuration.md

 Unfortunately our program is now ambiguous.
 It cannot decide if we should be making `Toast` in the oven, `Bread` in the toaster, or any other combination.

-## Step 6: Providing Dependencies at Different Levels
+## Step 6: Can Disambiguate Dependencies When Needed

 We can explicitly provide dependencies when needed, to prevent ambiguity.